zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 like thisIt is the danger of "living there".

-This was said by the World Zun [SN.3.2]: "The King!
+This was said by the Blessed One [SN.3.2]: "The King!
 When the three laws within a man arise, disadvantage, suffering, and restlessness arise.
 Which three are there?
 King!
 When the greed within the man himself arises, disadvantages, sufferings, and restlessness arise; lord!
 When the aggression within the man